Oshanik22/Physics-App/README.md

 ## Aim / Intent

-The was designed as a non-profit way to provide students of Kendriya Vidhyalya with the best and most relevant study material for CBSE, IIT-JEE and other entrance exams.
+The App was designed as a non-profit way to provide students of Kendriya Vidyalaya with the best and most relevant study material for CBSE, IIT-JEE and other entrance exams.

 During the COVID-19 scenario, the App served 100+ students to get quality education at home for free learning, at their own pace.